 - During the Max phase you can use 3 Max moves from the available moves on your chosen Pokémon.

-- After the max phase has ended, you can switch back to your charger if necessary (there is no cooldown on switching Pokémon).
+- After the max phase has ended, you can switch back to your defender if necessary (there is no cooldown on switching Pokémon).

 There are three different types of Max Moves: